kinclay/kinclay.cedar.repo/docs/collections/_overview/patterns.md

 Another approach would be to create a compliance officer role for each country.
 In Cedar terms `Employee::"Alice"` would be a member of `Role::"ComplianceOfficerCanada"` and `Role::"ComplianceOfficerUSA"`.

-If we group audits by country then we can create a membership policy for each country as show in the following:
+If we group audits by country then we can create a membership policy for each country as shown in the following:
 ```cedar
 permit (
   principal in Role::"ComplianceOfficerCanada",